Watts-Lab/team_comm_tools/docs/source/features_conceptual/moving_mimicry.rst

 Implementation Basics
 **********************
 Using BERT's Sentence Transfomers model (https://sbert.net/), utterances are represented as multidimensional embeddings.
-Stepping through each message in a conversation, this feature computes the cosine similarity of the current embedding and previous embedding to determine their degree of mimicry.
+Stepping through each message in a conversation, this feature first computes the cosine similarity of the current embedding and previous embedding to determine their degree of mimicry.
+It then computes the average of all mimicry scores computed thus far (up until this point in the conversation), including the mimicry metric just computed, and assigned the output to the current chat.
+The feature then this running average for the proceeding chat.

 Implementation Notes/Caveats
 *****************************
-Note that the first utterance in a conversation cannot have a mimicry score, as there is no "previous utterance" to associate it with.
-In this case, we assign a value of 0 to this utterance, signalling that there is no mimicry involved, a completely original thought.
+Note that the first utterance in a conversation cannot have a moving mimicry score, as there is no "previous utterance" to associate it with.
+In this case, we assign a value of 0 to this utterance, signalling that there is no mimicry involved, i.e. a completely original thought.

 Interpreting the Feature
 *************************
-Read the code associated with this feature and answer the following questions, if applicable:

-This feature generates a score between 0-1 for each utterance in a conversation, with scores closer to 0 representing a more original thought compared with the previous chat (lacking mimicry), while scores near 1 represent a higher degree of mimicry/similarity with the previous chat.
+This feature generates a score between 0-1 for each utterance in a conversation, with scores closer to 0 representing a more original conversation (lacking mimicry) up until chat X, while scores near 1 represent a higher degree of mimicry/similarity within the conversation up until chat X.

-It's important to note that this score doesn't measure the overall mimicry of the conversation.
-As an utterance-level feature, it computes the mimicry only between the selected chat and the previous.
-If a particular message is only similar to chats exchanged before it's direct previous chat, therefore, it won't have a high mimicry score (see below).
-In the same vein, high mimicry score for an individual chat does not signal that a conversation overall employed high mimicry.

 .. list-table:: Output File
    :widths: 40 20